| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 of a probability density on the real line,

-and assuming a Gaussian kernel.
+using the numeric data x and assuming a Gaussian kernel.
 The result

 is the numeric value of the standard deviation of the Gaussian kernel.